 The media meanwhile projects a similar acceptance of the situation.
 The fire has been and gone and so has the outcry of recent days.
 Yet although the camp is now located in a different site, it is no less threatening, no less humiliating to its inhabitants.
 Pictures of the burning camp were linked to a kind of hell on earth.
 But what does this mean?
 Maybe it is not a religious perception of hell that has unfolded on Lesvos.
 Rather, maybe the hell lies in an acceptance of the normality of the situation: accepting structural disenfranchisement of human beings, accepting deportation back to war zones, accepting life in a prison-like camp.

-Ultimately, Moria was and is a politically organised human rights crime that continues to exist, even after the destruction of the physical camp, in a new site.
-The provision of food, water and shelter is important, but not sufficient.
-There is no need to improve something that was doomed to failure from the outset.
+Ultimately, Moria was and is a politically organised human rights crime that continues to exist.
+Even after the destruction of the physical camp, it has been recreated in a new site.
+This broken model for harbouring asylum-seekers is doomed to fail, because we’ve seen it fail before.
 A life of dignity and self-determination is a human right that cannot be realised in camps.
-A new camp on Lesvos, on the Greek mainland or elsewhere cannot therefore be a solution.
+Therefore, a new camp on Lesvos, on the Greek mainland or elsewhere cannot be a viable solution.

-Refugees on Lesbos need political solidarity, which can only be expressed through political action!
-There are countless Morias all over Europe, all over the world, and they concern us all.
+Refugees on Lesvos need political will and solidarity, which can only be achieved through political action.
+There are countless Moria-equivalents all over Europe, all over the world, and they concern us all.